hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 Programming style
 _________________

-Python allows for writing concise and easily readable software code, that can be maintained and further developed with acceptable effort.
+Python allows for writing concise and easily readable software code that can be maintained and further developed with acceptable effort.
 However, code quality does also depend on the experience and available time of the programmer writing it.
 In hydrology, much model code is